Join us for an adventure in flavor!

 Ful Medames Recipe

-1. Begin the Sauté: Heat extra virgin olive oil in a skillet over medium heat.
+1. Sauté: Heat extra virgin olive oil in a skillet over medium heat.
 Add the garlic and jalapeños, sautéing for about a minute.

 2. Add Tomatoes and Spices: Introduce the diced tomatoes, salt, and cumin into the skillet.
 Cook until the tomatoes break down, about 6-8 minutes.